mjo22/spatialstats/README.md

 # spatialstats #
-<tt>spatialstats</tt> is a collection of my statistical tools and utility routines used to analyze the multi-scale structure of 2D and 3D spatial fields and particle distributions.
+<tt>spatialstats</tt> is a collection of statistical tools and utility routines used to analyze the multi-scale structure of 2D and 3D spatial fields and particle distributions.

 Routines are designed to work with large datasets and some include optional CuPy acceleration.
-Each routine aims to be independent from the rest of the package, so feel free to use anything you like!
+Each routine aims to be independent from the rest of the package, so feel free to just pull out the routine that you need!

 ## Submodules ##